 - a) Para-Equestrian riders are welcome to ride young horses/ponies in Young Horse competitions but the use of compensating aids is not permitted.
-Test calling will be permitted for riders with the appropriate exemption card - b) birth dates for all horses and ponies will be as at 1 August (see rule 4.8.4 for calculation of age) - c) in principle, the YH competitions will consist of one mandatory round at qualifiers and two mandatory rounds at the State Championships and Australian Young Horse Championships - d) in all YH FEI tests the trot is to be executed sitting unless specified rising - e) a third round where a guest rider rides the horses is optional - f) judging score sheets to be used for 4, 5, 6 and 7 year old YH competitions are available on the EA website - g) at all 4,5, and 6 year old competitions, the judges must sit together, in 7 year old competition the technical judge/s sits at C and the judges assessing the quality sit together at E or B - h) horses will be judged on walk, trot, canter, submission and perspective as a future dressage horse, including standard of training on the basis of the Training Scale - i) competitions will be Official but will not attract grading points - j) horses must be registered with EA and hold a current Dressage Performance Card/Competition Licence - k) horses must exceed 149cm with shoes - I) ponies must not exceed 149cm with shoes or 148cm without shoes - m) horses may qualify for the Australian Young Horse Championships from 1 August of the year they turn 4, 5, 6 or 7 until the closing date of entries to the Australian Young Horse Championships - n) riders must be current Competitive members of the EA, horse owners must be at least supporter members of EA - o) riders must turn 10 years of age or over in the calendar year of competition - p) all Young Horse results must be forwarded to EA for recording on the EA data base - q) the competitor's state of origin must appear in the results - results for all competitions and rounds showing the mark for trot, walk, canter, submission and perspective for each horse and the technical mark for 7 year old's must be available online and in hard copy - s) if a horse leaves the arena with all four feet during a 4-year-old state qualifying competition this will not entail elimination but will incur a 2 point penalty to be deducted before the score is divided by 5.
-This rule does not apply to the Australian YH Championships - t) Errors of Course to be subtracted once score has been converted to a percentage score: - 1st error 0.5 percentage point - 2nd error 1.0 percentage point - 3rd error Elimination - 0.5% to be deducted per other error - u) where two rounds are held the mark from the first round will not carry forward to the second round
+Test calling will be permitted for riders with the appropriate exemption card - b) birth dates for all horses and ponies will be as at 1 August (see rule 4.8.4 for calculation of age).
+Horses and ponies must not be younger than the age group entered. e.g. 3yo not permitted in 4yo competition - c) in principle, the YH competitions will consist of one mandatory round at qualifiers and two mandatory rounds at the State Championships and Australian Young Horse Championships - d) in all 5, 6 and 7 year old YH FEI tests the trot is to be executed sitting unless specified rising - e) in 4 year old FEI YH tests the trot work is rising unless sitting is specified - f) a third round where a guest rider rides the horses is optional - g) judging score sheets to be used for 4, 5, 6 and 7 year old YH competitions are available on the EA website - h) at all 4,5, and 6 year old competitions, the judges must sit together, in 7 year old competition the technical judge/s sits at C and the judges assessing the quality sit together at E or B - i) horses will be judged on walk, trot, canter, submission and perspective as a future dressage horse, including standard of training on the basis of the Training Scale - j) competitions will be Official but will not attract grading points - k) horses must be registered with EA and hold a current Dressage Performance Card/Competition Licence - I) horses must exceed 149cm with shoes - m) ponies must not exceed 149cm with shoes or 148cm without shoes - n) horses may qualify for the Australian Young Horse Championships from 1 August of the year they turn 4, 5, 6 or 7 until the closing date of entries to the Australian Young Horse Championships - riders must be current Competitive members of the EA, horse owners must be at least supporter members of EA - p) riders must turn 10 years of age or over in the calendar year of competition - q) all Young Horse results must be forwarded to EA for recording on the EA data base - r) the competitor's state of origin must appear in the results - s) results for all competitions and rounds showing the mark for trot, walk, canter, submission and perspective for each horse and the technical mark for 7 year old's must be available online and in hard copy - t) if a horse leaves the arena with all four feet during a 4-year-old state qualifying competition this will not entail elimination but will incur a 2 point penalty to be deducted before the score is divided by 5.
+This rule does not apply to the Australian YH Championships - u) Errors of Course to be subtracted once score has been converted to a percentage score: - 1st error 0.5 percentage point - 2nd error 1.0 percentage point - 3rd error Elimination - 0.5% to be deducted per other error - v) where two rounds are held the mark from the first round will not carry forward to the second round - w) to determine the placing if there is an equal percentage for the first three (3) places: add the marks for "submission" and "perspective" and divide by two; the rider/horse combination with the higher average mark will be ranked highest.
+If still tied, the "submission" mark will decide.
+If still tied, the combinations will be equally placed